 Backflow happens when water flows in the opposite direction than what’s intended, and it boils down to pressure — either your water system has an unusual buildup of pressure and is pushing water out, or the main supply lines act as a vacuum and suction water in.
-The respective technical terms are back pressure or back siphonage.
+The respective technical terms are back pressure or back-siphonage.
 But whether it’s a push or a pull, the result is the same: water is being drawn out of your home’s pipes into the public supply.
 At PlumbV we offer many services including backflow prevention testing, backflow troubleshooting, and backflow prevention maintenance, to help with backflow prevention to keep you and your family safe.

 Common scenarios can cause backflow: